 What about picking up checks from clients?
 Entrepreneurs are always in a hurry to get paid, it seems, and again, there's something to be said for building rapport with clients.
 But often, picking up a check may mean the only person you actually speak to is the receptionist at their office.
 Is it really worth an hour of your time to say hello to their receptionist and get paid 1-2 days sooner?
 Just ask them to mail it to you.

 How Much Is Your Time Worth?

+There's a saying, "Don't pay someone $25 an hour to do $7 an hour work."
 Plug your own numbers in there.
 Maybe it needs to be, "Don't pay someone $50 an hour to do $20 an hour work."
 You're the first number.
 Whatever your time is worth, think about each and every activity that you're spending time on a regular basis.
-Could you outsource it to a bookkeeper, a virtual assistant, a web designer, a copywriter, a part-time employee, your spouse or even one of your kids?
+Could you outsource it to a bookkeeper, a virtual assistant, a web designer, a copywriter, a part-time employee, your spouse, or even one of your kids?
 It's very difficult for most entrepreneurs to relinquish that control and delegate, but it's one of the best ways that you can ultimately increase your income while decreasing the number of hours you work.

 Remember—most resources are potentially unlimited.
 There's no limit to how much money you can make (someone can pass up Bill Gates, right?).
 There's no limit (other than self-imposed) as to how many customers you can have, or employees or locations or products or anything else.

 But there are only 24 hours a day, 7 days a week, 52 weeks a year, and you have to spend some of that time sleeping, eating, playing, relaxing and growing with yourself, your friends, and your family.
 Time is an entrepreneur's most precious resource because it is the only one that is truly scarce.
 Be stingy with it.